The WMPAC Team

 Rikka is the Communications Manager at the Warren Miller Performing Arts Center.
 She grew up in Maine and is a writer by trade, having worked in the publishing world and as a freelance writer for several years after graduating from Carleton College.
 She went on to earn a Master’s of Fine Arts in Creative Nonfiction Writing at the University of Montana in Missoula, where she was named the Tim O’Leary and Michelle Cardinal Prose Scholar.

 It was in graduate school that she first fell in love with Big Sky, taking advantage of the academic calendar to work here seasonally.
 She then spent three years teaching literature and writing at international semester schools in Switzerland and the Bahamas, but found that she couldn’t stay away from Big Sky, returning as often as she could to ski, hike, and write in the Montana mountains.
-She is thrilled to move to Big Sky full-time this year, and looking forward to being part of the Warren Miller Performing Arts Center’s seminal work.
+She is thrilled to live in Big Sky full-time, and loves being part of the Warren Miller Performing Arts Center’s seminal work.

 Jeremiah Slovarp